deps/Berzerk/README.txt

 - Evil Otto moves towards the player
 - Bullets are removed if touching Evil Otto
 - Evil Otto destroys droids and player if he touches them
+- Draw graphics for the maze
+--- floor (code added but not used)

 - Refactor!